-OCCURRENCE POSSIBLE CAUSE SOLUTION WASHER-NOISE "Clunking" or gear sounds.
-A certain amount of "clunking" or gear sounds are normal in a heavy-duty washer.
-This is normal.
+OCCURRENCE POSSIBLE CAUSE / SOLUTION NOISE "Clicking" noise.
+A normal sound made by the timer.
+High pitch "jet engine" noise.
+A certain amount of motor whine is normal during the spin cycle.
 Rattling and clanking noise.
-Foreign objects such as coins or safety pins may be in tub or pump.
-Stop washer and check tub.
-If noise continues after washer is restarted, objects may be in pump.
+Foreign objects such as coins or safety pins may be in drum or pump.
+Stop wa and check drum.
+If noise continues after washer is restarted, objects may be pump.
 Call your authorized servicer.
-Belt buckles and metal fasteners are hitting wash tub.
-To prevent unnecessary noise and damage to tub, fasten fasteners and turn items inside out.
+Belt buckles and metal fasteners are hitting wash drum.
+To prevent unnecessary noise and damage to drum, fasten fasteners and turn items inside out.
 Squealing sound or hot rubber odor.
 Washer is overloaded.
 Do not overload washer.
 Stop washer and reduce load.
 Thumping sound.
 Heavy wash loads may produce a thumping sound.
 This is usually normal.
 If sound continues, washer is probably out of balance.
 Stop washer and redistribute wash load.
 Vibrating noise.
-Laundry center is not resting on a solid, firm floor.
-Move laundry center so it rests firmly on solid floor.
-Additional floor bracing may be needed.
+Washer is not resting firmly on floor.
+Move washer so it rests firmly on floor.
 Adjust leveling legs.
 See INSTALLATION INSTRUCTIONS for details.
-Shipping bolt and block have not been removed during installation.
-See INSTALLATION INSTRUCTIONS for removing shipping bolt and block.
-WASHER-OPERATING Wash load unevenly distributed in tub.
+Shipping bolts and foam block have not been removed during installation.
+See INSTALLATION INSTRUCTIONS for removing shipping bolts and foam block.
+Wash load unevenly distributed in drum.
 Stop washer and rearrange wash load.
-Washer does not start.
-Electrical power cord may not be plugged in or connection may be loose.
-Make sure plug fits tightly in wall outlet.
-House fuse blown, circuit breaker tripped, or a power outage has occurred.
-Reset circuit breaker or replace fuse.
-Do not increase fuse capacity.
-If problem is a circuit overload, have it corrected by a qualified electrician.
-If problem is a power outage, call local electric company.
-Water supply faucets are not turned on.
-Turn on water supply faucets.